Vladikasik/mcp-neo4j-https/README.md

 - **Transport**: SSE (Server-Sent Events) for real-time communication
 - **Path**: Serves MCP functionality on `/mcp` endpoint

+### SSL Certificate Requirements

+For production deployment with SSL, ensure the SSL certificate files exist at the paths specified in your `.env` file:
+- `SSL_CERTFILE` must point to a valid SSL certificate file
+- `SSL_KEYFILE` must point to the corresponding private key file

+The server automatically detects SSL certificate availability and falls back to HTTP for development if certificates are not found.

 ## Core Functionality

 ### Entity Management